Mechanical Engineering Degree Requirements

 Mechanical Engineering majors can strengthen their Bachelor’s degrees if they choose to complete a minor.
 There are several minors that complement the mechanical engineering curriculum nicely:

-The Innovation Scholar program, run by the Technology Venture Development Office, allows students to explore big questions and problems that each student is interested in.
-Students may chart a personal direction of finding innovative solutions to these questions.
-Match your passion with purpose, and invent your future.Learn more →
+The Innovation Scholar program at the University of Utah provides undergraduates an opportunity to explore big questions and problems that inspire you.
+Innovation Scholars chart a personal direction of finding innovative solutions to these questions.
+Along the way, you get to match your passion with a purpose, invent your own future and tap into the rich community of innovators at the U.